-Inle Lake, located at the base of steep green hills, is remarkable because of its inhabitants.
-Around 70 000 of people live around and on the lake.
+Located at the base of steep green hills, Inle Lake is remarkable because of its inhabitants: around 70 000 people who live on and around the lake.
 Whole villages rest on stilts surrounded by water, rather like a bamboo and teak Venice, where men steer rowing boats through water roads.
 The men have adapted a unique way to row, wrapping one leg around an oar and standing with the other, which frees their hands to fish at the same time.

-Visitors first arrive in the town of Nyaugshwe to a host of riverside guesthouses and restaurants.
+Visitors first arrive in the town of Nyaungshwe to a host of riverside guesthouses and restaurants.
 Boat hire can be done through hotels or independently at the town's river.
 Expensive hotels on the lake can be booked in advance but more rustic accommodation can usually be found without pre-planning.
 Depending on the season the town can flood, making the concept of living on water a little more practical than it first seemed.